 An example: if the position is a Work-From-Home position, but the candidate will need to attend a once a month meeting at the office, then select Work From Home and feel free to select the few surrounding areas where it makes sense for the candidate to travel from.

+This is the practice of closing and reposting the same job frequently.
 This practice is ineffective on our site and will often lead to less, not more, job views.

+For ongoing recruitment efforts for high-turnover positions, please post the job for at least a 3 month duration.
 If a position has not been filled by a deadline, please edit the posting and extend the deadline rather than closing and reposting.

 Finally, please note that jobs flagged as breaking this rule will likely incur an up to seven day delay in being reposted.